ravgeetdhillon/ravgeetdhillon/readme.md

 ### 😄 About

 Currently, I am juggling between my studies and managing my [tech startup, RavSam](https://www.ravsam.in/).
-I am pursuing M.Tech in Computer Science and Technology at Guru Nanak Dev University and will be post-graduating in 2022.
+I am pursuing M.Tech in Computer Science and Engineering at Guru Nanak Dev University and will be post-graduating in 2022.

 ### 🙏 Open Source